Working while you study is a great way to earn extra money, develop your work-based skills and further enhance your experience in the UK.

 Find more information about National Insurance numbers and how to obtain one.

-If you have a passport sticker or biometric residence permit (BRP) that does not prohibit work, you are allowed to take employment as described in What kind of work can I do? and How many hours a week can I work? without getting any further approval or permission.
+If you have a passport sticker or biometric residence permit (BRP) that does not prohibit work, you are allowed to take employment as described on the UK Council for International Student Affairs webpages What kind of work can I do? and How many hours a week can I work? without getting any further approval or permission.

 Your employer can check with the Home Office that you are allowed to work by contacting its Business helpdesk: guide for employers and sponsors and the Penalties for employing illegal workers.

 Employers have a legal obligation to check that you are allowed to work in the UK, so you must be able to provide evidence of this, usually by showing them your current passport and/or your current biometric residence permit.
 If your current entry clearance sticker is in a passport that has now expired, you need to apply to transfer your leave into your new passport by making a Transfer of Conditions application.
 Although you can travel using your old and new passports, employers cannot accept an entry clearance sticker in an expired passport, even if your period of leave has not yet expired.
-For full details of the documents employers can accept, see the Home Office's guide to Acceptable right to work documents.
+For full details of the documents employers can accept, see the Home Office's guide to Right to work checks: an employer's guide.

 You might not have your passport or biometric residence permit if, for example, it is with the Home Office because you have applied to extend your immigration permission in the UK.
 If you made your immigration application before your previous student immigration permission ended, you still have the right to work under the usual student conditions.
 However, a new employer must see evidence that you are currently in the UK with student immigration permission before allowing you to start work.
 The same can apply to your existing employer, who should have noted when your immigration permission ended and now wants to be sure that you still have the right to work.
 Since 29 February 2008, employers have been obliged to check your entitlement to work at least once a year.
 This does not apply if you start your job on or after 16 May 2014, but employers must check again when your immigration permission is about to expire.